GolotaRoman91/Telega_AI_bot/README.md

 - Bot not working with private TG accounts

 Features for realisation:
-- Ability to return to the dialogue and the archive of dialogs
+- Ability to return to the dialogue from the archive of dialogs
 - Setting the context for the conversation